sagemath/trac_to_gh/Issue 4515.md

 # Issue 4515: make it so "make check" runs Sage once before running itself, to ensure that sage-location is called, and that sage works

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4515

 Original creator: was